Support Broker

 1. Complete and submit the Support Broker Application for Adults.

-2. If the application is approved, a letter will be sent with information regarding support broker training and the required qualification examinations.
-Attendance at the support broker training is required only for applicants planning to work with children.
+2. If your application is approved, a letter will be sent with information regarding support broker training and the required qualification examinations.
+Attendance at the support broker training is required only if you are planning to work with children.

 1. The closed-book, proctored exam is taken first.
-Applicants can prepare for this exam by reviewing the Support Broker Manual.
-Applicants who plan to test for both children and adults need only take one proctored exam conducted by either Family Directed Services or Bureau of Developmental Disability Services staff.
+You can prepare for this exam by reviewing the Support Broker Manual.
+If you plan to test for both children and adults, you only need to take one proctored exam conducted by either Family Directed Services or the Bureau of Developmental Disability Services staff.

 2. Upon successful completion of the proctored exam, information will be sent regarding an open-book case study and workbook.
 The applicant will then complete a support and spending plan using the information from the case study.
 If the applicant has been approved for both adults and children, two case studies will need to be completed.

-3. Upon successful completion of the required qualification examinations, applicants may then begin providing services.
-Approved applicants can choose to be added to the Support Broker Listing.
-Status on the support broker listing may be changed at any time by emailing SDSBA@dhw.idaho.gov.
+3. Upon successful completion of the required qualification examinations, you may then begin providing services.
+If approved, you can choose to be added to the Support Broker Listing.
+Your status on the support broker listing may be changed at any time by emailing SDSBA@dhw.idaho.gov.

 Continuing qualifications